Ulysses (novel): Episode 11, "Sirens"

 In this episode, dominated by motifs of music, Bloom has dinner with Stephen's uncle at the Ormond hotel, while Molly's lover, Blazes Boylan, proceeds to his rendezvous with her.
 While dining, Bloom listens to the singing of Stephen's father and others, watches the seductive barmaids, and composes a reply to Martha Clifford's letter.

 Episode 12, "Cyclops"

-This episode is narrated by an unnamed denizen of Dublin who works as a debt collector.
+This episode is narrated by an unnamed inhabitant of Dublin who works as a debt collector.
 The narrator goes to Barney Kiernan's pub where he meets a character referred to only as "The Citizen".
 This character is believed to be a satirisation of Michael Cusack, a founder member of the Gaelic Athletic Association.
-When Leopold Bloom enters the pub, he is berated by the Citizen, who is a fierce Fenian and anti-Semite.
-The episode ends with Bloom reminding the Citizen that his Savior was a Jew.
+When Leopold Bloom enters the pub, he is berated by the Citizen, a fierce Fenian and antisemite.
+The episode ends with Bloom reminding the Citizen that his Saviour was a Jew.
 As Bloom leaves the pub, the Citizen throws a biscuit tin at Bloom's head, but misses.
 The episode is marked by extended tangents made in voices other than that of the unnamed narrator; these include streams of legal jargon, a report of a boxing match, Biblical passages, and elements of Irish mythology.